 The project, led by College of Nursing Associate Professor Ponrathi Athilingam, PhD, ACNP, MCH, FAANP, FHFSA, and College of Engineering Professor Miguel Labrador, PhD, recently received a $225,000 grant from the National Institute of Nursing Research that will help complete Phase 1 of the project.
 Dr. Athinlingam and Dr. Labrador were the co-Principle Investigators for a 2016 national NSF I-Corps team.

 Two USF Doctoral Students Win Florida Blue Pitch Competition

 October 11, 2018

 The winner of the $10,000 prize was a team of USF doctoral students in the USF College of Nursing for their idea to develop a baby-bottle nipple that mirrors the natural shape and flow of the baby’s mother.
 The product, called The Natural Nipple, already is in the patent pipeline and the researchers have secured funding from the National Science Foundation to further develop their groundbreaking idea and bring it to market.
-Lauren Wright is the Principal Investigator (PI) for a 2018 national NSF I-Corps team.
+Lauren Wright is the Entrepreneurial Lead (EL) for a 2018 NSF I-Corps team.

 USF Associate Vice President for I-Corps Presents at Congressional Hearing

 USF associate vice president for I-Corps Dr. Sudeep Sarkar presented at a congressional hearing: NSF I-Corps: Accelerating Innovations to Market.
 The panel discussed how amazing technological and scientific innovations make their way from the research lab into new products, and provided perspectives from Congress, NSF, an investment fund, university faculty and small business founders.

 July 3, 2018